Albert Mussey Johnson: Early years

 Not long after his marriage to Bessie, Johnson borrowed $40,000 from his father to invest in a lead-zinc mine in Missouri, which turned out to be an extremely profitable investment.
 Flush with cash and success, Johnson prevailed upon his father to travel with him out to the Wild West to inspect more mining claims for possible further investment.
 The trip was ill-fated, however, and in December, 1899, while riding on a train on the Denver and Rio Grande line near Salida, Colorado, Albert Johnson and his father were victims of a terrible train accident.
 The Johnsons' train was struck from the rear by another train, and Albert Johnson's father was killed as he slept.
 Albert Johnson himself suffered from a broken back, for which he was given an initial prognosis of certain and imminent death, as well as lifelong paralysis below the waist.

 Albert Johnson made a near-miraculous recovery, regaining his ability to walk within eighteen months, and living for well over forty years past the accident.
 He never quite returned to full health, however, and walked with a limp for the rest of his life, which he took great pains to disguise.

-In 1902, after his recovery, Johnson moved to Chicago, Illinois, to join his father's former business partner, Edward A. Shedd (Shedd Aquarium, still standing on Chicago's Lake Michigan today), in taking over some of his father's business interests as well as establishing new ones of his own.
+In 1902, after his recovery, Johnson moved to Chicago, Illinois, to join his father's former business partner, Edward A. Shedd, in taking over some of his father's business interests as well as establishing new ones of his own.
 Shedd and Johnson jointly purchased the National Life Insurance Company at a foreclosure sale.
 Through a bargain with Shedd, Albert Johnson acquired 90% of publicly available National Life stock, and quickly became President of the company.
 Johnson's annual salary as President of National Life Insurance was said to have been approximately $1,000,000.